Hunter Biden agrees to paternity test

 INDEPENDENCE COUNTY, Ark.
-(KNWA) — Hunter Biden has agreed to take a paternity test after an Arkansas woman said he is the father.
+(KFTA) — Hunter Biden has agreed to take a paternity test after an Arkansas woman said he is the father.

 Biden agreed that a paternity test is warranted.
 Biden and Lunden Roberts are currently discussing protocol and procedure for administering the paternity test.